elsaperelli/slideshow-demo/README.md

 # slideshow-demo
-Demo of how the slideshow page should work.
-Shows images and sends image/tag data to server
+This is a demo of how the slideshow page should work.
+It shows images and sends image/tag data to server.
 ## Usage
 Clone the repository:
 ```sh